Mikaela/mikaela.github.io/blog/_posts/2021-08-03-matrix-perfect-privacy-not.md

-Matrix does support [history retention if you are advanced enough to enable it](https://brendan.abolivier.bzh/matrix-retention-policies/), this assumes [your homeserver explicitly enables it as it's not default](https://github.com/matrix-org/synapse/blob/ba5287f5e8be150551824493b3ad685dde00a543/docs/sample_config.yaml#L481-L484) and as your room is hosted on every homeserver that has users in your room, have a single homeserver that hasn't explicitly enabled it and the room history never goes away.
-(If I am wrong, [please contact me](/discuss) as I have one private room where history goes away after 7 days, but another with the same configuration (nowadays 31 days though), which I can scroll as far back as I want.)
+Matrix does support [history retention if you are advanced enough to enable it](https://brendan.abolivier.bzh/matrix-retention-policies/), this assumes [your homeserver explicitly enables it as it's not default](https://github.com/matrix-org/synapse/blob/ba5287f5e8be150551824493b3ad685dde00a543/docs/sample_config.yaml#L481-L484) and as your room is hosted on every homeserver that has users in your room, have a single homeserver that hasn't explicitly enabled it, or doesn't otherwise support it, and the room history never goes away.
+Executing `/upgraderoom {{site.matrixLatestRoomVersion}}` or any other version [will also remove the event](https://github.com/matrix-org/synapse/issues/11279).

+In case there isn't enough confusion, retention shouldn't be confused with actual [self-destructing/disappearing messages](https://github.com/vector-im/element-meta/issues/82).

 *Technical note: sorry about calling <s>reference<s/> homeserver implementation by the matrix.org team issue as a Matrix protocol issue.*